more-fps/more-fps/README.md

           [default: everything]

           Possible values:
-          - everything: Delete the entire temp_directory which contains a few building blocks: "ffmpeg" - used for storing extracted frames "interpolation" - used for storing interpolated frames "scene_data.txt" - holds scene timestamps
+          - everything: Delete the entire temp_directory which contains a few building blocks: "ffmpeg" - used for storing extracted frames "generated_frames" - used for storing generated frames "scene_data.txt" - holds scene timestamps
           - nothing:    Nothing will be deleted... meaning we try to continue from where we left off

   -s <SCENE_GT>
-          How should we split the video up before interpolating If there is a big difference between frames, the interpolation will generate bad frames
+          Defines how we should split the video up before generating frames If there is a big difference between frames, the ai will generate bad frames

           [default: .2]